Business Partners business loans have been of effective financial assistance to a number of South African entrepreneurs over the years.

 - All sectors of the economy except for on-lending activities, direct farming operations, underground mining, informal and micro enterprises and non-profit organizations.

 - Reputable business owners

-The applications can either be done online or from any of the Business Partners’ branches countrywide.
+The applications can either be done online or from any of the Business Partners’ branches nationwide.

-You can fill and submit an ‘enquirer about finance’ form on their website, providing them with the requested information about your business, its owner and desired loan amount.
+You can fill out and submit an ‘enquirer about finance’ form on their website, providing them with the requested information about your business, its owner, and the desired loan amount.

-Business Partners will then use this information to determine whether you can proceed with the application or you can look elsewhere.
+Business Partners will then use this information to determine whether you can proceed with the application or if you should look elsewhere.

-Your business plan will provide them detailed information about your business, the management team; the activities of the business and the market in which it operates, projections and the financing requirement.
+Your business plan will provide them with detailed information about your business, the management team; the activities of the business and the market in which it operates, projections, and the financing requirements.